ChristopheDucamp/xtof-hugo-zen/content/post/2018-09-23-systeme-tiret-plus-patrick-rhone.md

 – [Merlin Mann of 43 Folders][14]

-_Dash/plus is simple, yet flexible & adaptable to your own needs.
-Pen & paper or digital, it "just works"_
+_Dash/plus is simple, yet flexible & adaptable to your own needs Pen & paper or digital, it "just works"_

 – [Stephen Smith of In Context MultiMedia][15]